 Why Choose Portugal for Clothing Production?

 The trade-off is per-unit pricing.
-A basic t-shirt costs roughly $3 to $8 CMT in China, $5 to $12 in Turkey, and $8 to $15 in Portugal.
-The total landed cost gap narrows significantly once you factor in shipping, tariffs, lead-time-driven inventory carrying costs, and quality-control overhead.
-See our full Portugal vs China vs Turkey manufacturing comparison for a cost breakdown.
+A basic t-shirt costs roughly €3 to €7 CMT in China, €4 to €11 in Turkey, and €4.50 to €8 in Portugal at small-brand volumes.
+Total landed cost narrows once you factor in shipping, duties, lead-time-driven inventory carry, and quality-control overhead.
+See our full Portugal vs China vs Turkey manufacturing comparison for the breakdown.

 The Top 10 Portuguese Clothing Factories